New York Marijuana Frequently Asked Questions

 Your sentencing depends on a number of factors, including your current criminal history and the amount of marijuana in your possession.
 While all five offenses have a possibility of a jail or prison sentence, you won’t necessarily go to prison if you’re convicted.
 Instead, you may receive a fine, probation, drug treatment, or another sentence.

 A misdemeanor or felony record will follow you for the rest of your life.
 For a successful outcome for your case, it’s essential to be represented by an experienced lawyer.
 Your lawyer will help the judge see the important details of your case to avoid harsh sentencing.
 If you’ve been arrested for marijuana possession, contact Spodek Law Group to speak to an attorney.
-Their lawyers have years of experience with drug charges and will ensure that you have the best possible representation.
+Their lawyers have years of experience with drug charges and will ensure that you have the possible representation.

 May 17, 2018